JetForMe/BuzzwordBingo/README.md

 1. Register
 2. Create a Game
+3. Start/End a Game
-3. Join a Game
+4. Join a Game
-4. Mark a cell
+5. Mark a cell

 ### 1. Registration